theopenconversationkit/tock-helm-chart/charts/tock/README.md

 > You can get the external IP of the ingress controller with the following command
 > `kubectl get ingress mytock-admin-web  --output yaml`

-## Add entreprise certificates
+## Add enterprise certificates

-If you have to intégrate coded stories that require entreprise certificates, you can use the truststore feature.
+If you have to integrate coded stories that require enterprise certificates, you can use the truststore feature.

 To enable it, set the following values in your `values.yaml` file: